appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 ---

 In this section, you will learn about how streams work, how to define them and how to use them.
-Not all availables actions and I/O are listed here.
+Not all available actions and I/O are listed here.
 You can see the full list in [this section of the documentation](/howto/action-io-ref/).

 **Concepts**